cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 [luaV_equalval]: http://www.lua.org/source/5.1/lvm.c.html#luaV_equalval

-In the following sections I will illustrate various areas and idioms of the language using small code snippets which I have mostly taken from Steve Donovan's [Penlight][], a comprehensive library of Lua utility functions.
+In the following sections I will illustrate various areas (and idioms) of the language using small code snippets mostly originating from Steve Donovan's [Penlight][], a comprehensive library of Lua utility functions.
 The code has been simplified a bit: I removed error handling and any extra features which would decrease the clarity - and therefore education value - of the examples.

 [Penlight]: http://github.com/stevedonovan/Penlight/